itsamarin/DSS-Berlin-Housing/README.md

 ### Multi-View Interface
 1. **Overview Dashboard** - Market insights and key metrics from 1,000+ listings
-2. **Find Accommodation** - Browse all listings, filter by preferences, and get AI-powered recommendations
+2. **Tenant View** - Browse all listings, filter by preferences, and get AI-powered recommendations
 3. **Landlord Analytics** - Optimize occupancy and revenue with performance insights

 ## Quick Start